imahdi2000/YoRPG_dragonborn/README.md

 3. Health potions: player can now choose to drink potions to boost health.

-4. Stats bar: Life, attack rating, defense, and strength are all displayed after each turn.
+4. Stats bar: Life and defesne displayed after each turn.

 ISH - I added Graphics to make it MORE AWESOME!!!
     : I found ASCII art online that I used to add the graphics, I had to modfify almost all of them becuase java wouldn't accept certain characters like semicolons, or backslashes in strings.
 In addtion, I had to seperate it line by line becuase I got an error "illegal start of expression" whenever I did that.